-Microsoft announced their new Windows Subsystem for Linux (WSL) last week at their //BUILD developer conference.
+Microsoft announced its new Windows Subsystem for Linux (WSL) last week at their //BUILD developer conference.
 Just a short week later, and they’ve already started shipping the feature to early adopters in the Windows Insider program!
 I haven’t had much time to play with it yet, but I took a closer look at their fascinating new beachhead installer for Linux.

 LxRun.exe is available after you enabled the Windows Subsystem for Linux as an optional feature for Windows 10.
-As with Hyper-V virtualization and other subsystems for “professional users of Windows”, WSL isn’t available as an an Optional Feature in the Settings app: System: Apps and Features, but only through Control Panel: Programs: Turn Windows features on and off.
-So much for abolishing the Control Panel.
+As with Hyper-V virtualization and other subsystems for “professional users of Windows”, WSL isn’t available as an Optional Feature in the Settings app: System: Apps and Features, but only through Control Panel: Programs: Turn Windows features on and off.
+So, much for abolishing the Control Panel.

-You can run LxRun.exe in one of two ways:
+LxRun.exe in one of two ways:

-- Press Start, search for Bash, and launch it; or
+- Press Start, search for

 - Open Command Prompt and run

-The wording here is interesting as Microsoft claims it’s being “distributed by Canonical” — the company behind Ubuntu.
-However, after accepting the license and starting the download it will say “Downloading from the Windows Store…” Neither of these conflicting statements appear to be true, as two files will actually be downloaded from Microsoft’s Azure server hosting solution.
+The wording here’s interesting as Microsoft claims it’s being “distributed by Canonical” — the company behind Ubuntu.
+However, after accepting the license and starting the download it will say “Downloading from the Windows Store…” Neither of these conflicting statements appears to be true, as two files will be downloaded from Microsoft’s Azure server hosting solution.
 The Windows Store doesn’t seem to be involved at all except for the name-dropping.

 The two files being downloaded are:

 %LOCALAPPDATA%\lxss to facilitate easy file sharing between Linux and Windows.
 This also means the installation happens in each user’s home folder; creating instance isolation on shared systems.

 ubuntu.ico file used to create an entry for “Bash on Ubuntu on Windows” in the Start menu.

 There are also some other commands available from

 apt update && apt dist-upgrade -y!
 I’d never thought I’d live to see the day Microsoft would include a wrapper for good old apt in as a Win32 executable in Windows!

-LxssManager” service that describe itself thusly: “The LXSS Manager service supports running native ELF binaries.
+LxssManager” service that describes itself thusly: “The LXSS Manager service supports running native ELF binaries.
 The service provides the infrastructure necessary for ELF binaries to run on Windows.
 If the service is stopped or disabled, those binaries will no longer run.”

 This article was written based on Windows Insider build 14316, which was the first build that enabled WSL for early adopters.
 To my great surprise, Windows Subsystem for Linux isn’t limited to Windows 10 Professional and Enterprise but is at least for now also available for Windows 10 Home.